burnssa/superjective-extension/README.md

 # Superjective Chrome Extension

-Generate AI email drafts that actually sound like you.
-Compare responses from multiple AI models and pick the one that fits best.
+Generate the best email drafts for you with frontier AI, while controlling the data you share and the final text you send.
+Compare responses from the strongest models on the market and pick the one that fits your needs.

 ## Why Superjective?

-Most AI writing tools give you one response from one model.
-But different AI models have different strengths—some are more concise, others more friendly, others more formal.
-Superjective shows you drafts from multiple models so you can choose what works best for each situation.
+Most AI writing tools give you a single option from one model.
+But models vary in their strengths and styles.
+With instant access to drafts from multiple cutting edge AI providers, you get a running start on your message, with content to match your tastes and preferences.
+Superjective shows you the best drafts, and you choose what works.
+You also stay in control of your privacy, only sharing the specific data you choose, while sensitive content is automatically filtered before being sent for AI prompting,

-Over time, the system learns your preferences using Thompson Sampling and gets better at selecting models you'll like.
+Over time, the system learns your preferences using Thompson Sampling and gets better at showing options you'll like.

 ## How It Works